-Children come into the gardens for £3.50 Under 4s are free.
+Children come into the gardens for £3.75 Under 4s are free.
 We like parents, grandparents and children to be able to enjoy the gardens together so you will find child friendly low-tech activities throughout the grounds.
 If you walk right around the garden it is about one mile and there are short cuts to the tearoom and toilets.
 We have balls to kick around, a turf maze to run around, a den, yew tunnel, swing and little things for sale at a reasonable price in the gift shop.
-The Wren Trail (collect letters from little wren boxes around the gardens to form a word and get a certificate) and Pumpkin Rolling on the terraces in October is very popular.
+The Wren Trail (collect letters from little wren boxes around the gardens to form a word and get a certificate)

 The upper gardens are accessible by wheelchair in dry weather.
 The admissions, gift shop, tearoom, coach house, history room and toilets all have good disabled access.
 Although there is no access to the lower gardens by wheelchair it is possible to look down over the gardens from the site of the old hall.

 There is a steep drop to the lower gardens with steps on the terraces which is not recommended if you are unsure on your feet.
 However, we have created an alternative access down a slope below the vegetable garden.
 This avoids the steps, has handrails and a seat at the bottom.